 The quality of the class depends in large part on the quality of your attention and active participation.
-As class will be take place via Zoom you will certainly have your computer open.
-Please use your computer to engage in class and class material and refrain from checking email, social media and extracurricular activities.
+Please refrain from checking email, social media and extracurricular activities.
 This is especially important during student presentations, feedback sessions and class discussions.
-Please silence any devices that you’re not actively using to connect to class, and turn off notifications that might disrupt the discussion.
+Please silence any devices that you’re not actively using, and turn off notifications that might disrupt the discussion.
 If you have an emergency that might require you to leave during class, please tell your instructor ahead of time.

 ITP Code of Conduct

 As with all activities at ITP and IMA, we’ll be following the ITP/IMA code of conduct.
 Please consider it as a guide for projects you might make or see in this class, and how we behave with respect to each other in class.